Arbitrium-Studios/Open-Fantasy/README.md

 + Rocket for helping me implement Wide-Screen Support
 + DTM1218
 + ToonJoey for letting us use his project bikehorn assets for HD textures https://github.com/toonjoey/toontown-project-bikehorn

+### Special Thanks To:
++ Satire6 for releasing Pandora & Anesidora to the public!
++ Toontown Rewritten for reviving the spirit of Toontown and its community!
++ Disney Virtual Reality Studios and Schell Games for creating this ever-green video game!
++ Jesse Schell for fighting for Toontown Online's Official Return

 ## - If you'd like to help out with features, create a branch and pull the code and implement it.
 Then join the Discord to tell me what you've changed and I'll review it and whether or not the code is good, I will approve the merge!